rrigato/ratings/README.md

 #### detect_secrets
 [detect-secrets](https://github.com/Yelp/detect-secrets) is a python library that performs static code analysis to ensure no secrets have entered your code base.

-A detect-secrets scan is run as part of the dev CI build to ensure no secrets are promoted to prod.

 ```bash
 #creates/updates baseline of vulnerabilities